jdhill777/rijksmuseum-AI/README.md

 If you encounter connectivity issues:

+1. **Wrong Port Number**: Make sure you're using the same port number in:
+   - Your `.env` file (the PORT setting)
+   - Your browser URL (the number after the colon)
+   - Your ALLOWED_ORIGINS setting

+2. **Port Already in Use**: If you see an error like "port already in use":
+   - Try a different port number in your `.env` file
+   - Common alternatives: 8080, 5000, 3001, 4000

+3. **Can't Connect from Phone/Tablet**:
-1. **Host Configuration**: Make sure HOST is set to `0.0.0.0` in your `.env` file to allow external connections
+   - Make sure HOST is set to `0.0.0.0` in your `.env` file
-2. **Port Configuration**: Ensure the PORT in your `.env` file is not already in use by another application
+   - Ensure both devices are on the same WiFi network
-3. **Firewall Settings**: Ensure your firewall allows incoming connections on your chosen port
+   - Check that your firewall allows connections on your chosen port

-4. **Network Issues**: Verify both devices are on the same network
-5. **CORS Issues**: If accessing from a different domain, add that domain to ALLOWED_ORIGINS
-6. **Cloudflare Configuration**: If using Cloudflare, ensure CLOUDFLARE_HOSTNAME is set correctly
+4. **App Not Working Correctly**:
+   - Make sure your API keys are correctly entered in the `.env` file
-7. **Server Logs**: Check the terminal where the server is running for error messages
+   - Check the terminal for any error messages
-8. **Restart Server**: Try stopping and restarting the server
+   - Try stopping the server (press Ctrl+C in the terminal) and restarting it

 ## Technologies Used